 Once back in Britain, Heyman founded his own production company, Heyday Films.
-This company is responsible for work on notable films such as I Am Legend (2007), The Boy in Striped Pajamas (2008), Yes Man (2008), Gravity (2013), We’re The Millers (2013), Paddington (2014) along with many actors and actresses from Potter, and all eight Harry Potter films.
+This company is responsible for work on notable films such as I Am Legend (2007), The Boy in the Striped Pajamas (2008), Yes Man (2008), Gravity (2013), We’re The Millers (2013), Paddington (2014), and all eight Harry Potter films.
 Heyday Films and J.K.
 Rowling continued their collaboration with the Fantastic Beasts and Where to Find Them movie series.

-Heyman lives in a grand 19-century house in Pimlico in London with his wife, interior designer Rose Uniacke (née Batstone).
+Heyman lives in a grand 19th-century house in Pimlico, London, with his wife, interior designer Rose Uniacke (née Batstone).
 He met her in 2002 at a dinner.